Allen-Synthesis/EuroPi/software/contrib/README.md

 ### Menu Inclusion

 In order to be included in the menu a program needs to meet a few additional requirements.
 See [menu.md](/software/contrib/menu.md) for details.
-Programs are not required to participate in the menu, but if they do not, they should be added to the ``EXCLUDED_SCRIPTS`` list near the top of [``menu.py``](/software/contrib/menu.py).
+Programs are not required to participate in the menu in order to be accepted, but it is nice.

 ### If you are unsure